Hiab Corporation: History of former Cargotec

 In 2011, Cargotec acquired Navis, a US based terminal operator systems provider from Zebra Technologies for $190 million.
 Cargotec sold Navis in 2021 to technology investment company Accel-KKR for €380 million.

-On October 1, 2020, Cargotec and Konecranes announced that they have agreed to a merger.
+On 1 October 2020, Cargotec and Konecranes announced that they have agreed to a merger.
 The deal will require two thirds of the shareholders and is expected to complete in the fourth quarter of 2021.
 The merger was cancelled in March 2022 after the UK Competition & Markets Authority blocked the merger between the companies.

+Demerger of Cargotec

+In April 2023, Cargotec announced that the company Board of Directors had decided to investigate and start a process to potentially separate the businesses areas Kalmar and Hiab into two standalone companies.

+In February 2024, Cargotec published a release stating that the company Board of Directors had approved a demerger plan concerning the separation of Kalmar into a new listed company.
+The demerger is subject to approval by the Annual General Meeting (AGM) of Cargotec, held on 30 May 2024.

+On 30 May 2024, Cargotec's Annual General Meeting resolved on the partial demerger of Cargotec Corporation in accordance with the demerger plan.

+On 30 June 2024, the completion of the partial demerger of Cargotec Corporation was registered in the Finnish Trade Register.

+On 14 November 2024, Cargotec announced that it will sell its MacGregor business to funds managed by Triton for an enterprise value of EUR 480 million.